 For example, if your company does not offer cooperative advertising dollars to your resale channel, MAP might not be the policy for you.

 Additionally, if you have identified resale-price erosion as your major issue with resellers — meaning the actual prices they’re selling your products, as opposed to how they’re advertising them — then you might find a MAP policy too limited for your company.
 That MAP policy won’t, after all, allow you to dictate in any way the prices your retailers actually sell your products — only how they advertise those products.
+It is one of the reasons to consider a Unilateral Pricing Policy strategy for your business.

 Also, as we’ll discuss below in more detail, U.S. law tends to view advertising as stopping at a store’s front door.
 Any reference to pricing within that store’s walls — signage, price tags, even discount announcements blaring over the PA system — all constitute “resale price,” not advertising.
 Once the customer has stepped inside a retailer’s store, the thinking goes, that retailer is no longer advertising to the customer — they’re selling to her.